-Respondents to the survey circulated to BlockStart acceleration program applicants highly agree that for ICT blockchain adoption would considerably increase safety and security of data (4.6 from total of 5).
-Acceleration programme applicants rather agree than disagree that compared to traditional cloud, blockchain would be beneficial in terms of costs of data storage (3.5 from total of 5).
+According to the results of the survey, which circulated amongst the applicants of the BlockStart acceleration program in July, 2021, blockchain adoption in ICT would considerably increase safety and security of data (4 from total of 5).
+Acceleration programme applicants rather agree than disagree that compared to traditional cloud, blockchain would be beneficial in terms of costs of data storage (3.2 from total of 5).

-SMEs highly agree that blockchain technology can help in enhancing personal data and privacy protection (4.6 from total of 5), but do not really agree that this is the best solution for storing big amounts of data (3.1 from total of 5).

-Companies don't see that the lower speed of processing data in comparison to centralized solutions is a major factor when making the decision to use blockchain technology (3.1 from total of 5).
+SMEs rather agree that blockchain technology can help in enhancing personal data and privacy protection (3.8 from total of 5), but do not really agree that this is the best solution for storing big amounts of data (2.2 from total of 5).
+Companies don't see that the lower speed of processing data in comparison to centralized solutions is a major factor when making the decision to use blockchain technology (3 from total of 5).